 (iii) Nontraditional defense contractors.
 In accordance with 10 U.S.C.
 2380a, contracting officers may treat supplies and services provided by nontraditional defense contractors as commercial items.
 This permissive authority is intended to enhance defense innovation and investment, enable DoD to acquire items that otherwise might not have been available, and create incentives for nontraditional defense contractors to do business with DoD.
 It is not intended to recategorize current noncommercial items, however, when appropriate, contracting officers may consider applying commercial item procedures to the procurement of supplies and services from business segments that meet the definition of “nontraditional defense contractor” even though they have been established under traditional defense contractors.
 The decision to apply commercial item procedures to the procurement of supplies and services from nontraditional defense contractors does not require a commercial item determination and does not mean the item is commercial.

-SUBPART 212.2--SPECIAL REQUIREMENTS FOR THE ACQUISITION OF COMMERCIAL ITEMS
+SUBPART 212.2 —SPECIAL REQUIREMENTS FOR THE ACQUISITION OF COMMERCIAL ITEMS

-(Revised June 5, 2020)

-See DoD Class Deviation , Defense Commercial Solutions Opening Pilot Program, issued June 26, 2018.
+See DoD Class Deviation 2018-O0016, Defense Commercial Solutions Opening Pilot Program, issued June 26, 2018.
 This class deviation allows the contracting officer to acquire innovative commercial items, technologies, or services using the competitive procedure outlined in the class deviation called a commercial solutions opening (CSO).
 Use of a CSO is authorized by section 879 of the National Defense Authorization Act for Fiscal Year 2017 (Pub.
 L. 114-328).
 Under a CSO, DoD may competitively select proposals received in response to a general solicitation, similar to a broad agency announcement, based on a review of proposals by scientific, technological, or other subject matter experts.
 This class deviation remains in effect until September 30, 2022.

 212.203 Procedures for solicitation, evaluation, and award.

-(1) See for the limitations and prohibitions on the use of the lowest price technically acceptable source selection process, which are applicable to the acquisition of commercial items.

-(2) See for the prohibition on the use of reverse auctions for personal protective equipment and aviation critical safety items.
+(1) See 217.7801 for the prohibition on the use of reverse auctions for personal protective equipment and aviation critical safety items.

 212.205 Offers.